benedekrozemberczki/MixHop-and-N-GCN/README.md

   <img width="800" src="ppnp.jpg">
 </p>
 <p align="justify">
-Neural message passing algorithms for semi-supervised classification on graphs have recently achieved great success.
-However, these methods only consider nodes that are a few propagation steps away and the size of this utilized neighborhood cannot be easily extended.
-In this paper, we use the relationship between graph convolutional networks (GCN) and PageRank to derive an improved propagation scheme based on personalized PageRank.
-We utilize this propagation procedure to construct personalized propagation of neural predictions (PPNP) and its approximation, APPNP.
-Our model's training time is on par or faster and its number of parameters on par or lower than previous models.
-It leverages a large, adjustable neighborhood for classification and can be combined with any neural network.
-We show that this model outperforms several recently proposed methods for semi-supervised classification on multiple graphs in the most thorough study done so far for GCN-like models.</p>

-A Tensorflow implementation is awailable [[here.]](https://github.com/klicperajo/ppnp).
+Recent methods generalize convolutional layers from Euclidean domains to graph-structured data by approximating the eigenbasis of the graph Laplacian.
+The computationally-efficient and broadly-used Graph ConvNet of Kipf & Welling, over-simplifies the approximation, effectively rendering graph convolution as a neighborhood-averaging operator.
+This simplification restricts the model from learning delta operators, the very premise of the graph Laplacian.
+In this work, we propose a new Graph Convolutional layer which mixes multiple powers of the adjacency matrix, allowing it to learn delta operators.
+Our layer exhibits the same memory footprint and computational complexity as a GCN.
+We illustrate the strength of our proposed layer on both synthetic graph datasets, and on several real-world citation graphs, setting the record state-of-the-art on Pubmed.</p>

-This repository provides a PyTorch implementation of PPNP and APPNP as described in the paper:
+This repository provides a PyTorch implementation of NGCN as described in the paper:

-> Combining Neural Networks with Personalized PageRank for Classification on Graphs.
+> A Higher-Order Graph Convolutional Layer.
 > Johannes Klicpera, Aleksandar Bojchevski, Stephan Günnemann.
 > ICLR, 2019.
 > [[Paper]](https://arxiv.org/abs/1810.05997)